-Rachel regularly speaks on topics including education, global careers, publishing, multiculturalism, and women's leadership.
+Rachel Leng is an engaging presenter who regularly speaks on topics including education, global careers, publishing, multiculturalism, and women's leadership.
 During her time as a Miss Singapore titleholder, she also led seminars to encourage leadership, education equality, and empowerment for young women.

 [Motivational Talks and Seminars]